Last Updated on March 3, 2021 by Bruce

 • Coconut soap and coconut oil also help repel mosquitoes.

-• See other camping tips on the navbar for further useful hints.
+• See other camping articles on the side bar for further useful hints.

 A guide for campsite health and safety